OlivierLD/raspberry-coffee/RESTRelay/README.md

               Relay num for this app
 ```

-The default value for this `relay,map` is the one above: `1:11,2:12`.
+The default value for this `relay.map` variable is the one above: `1:11,2:12`.

 This means that
 - Relay `1` will be driven by the `GPIO_0` pin